ProlificsPanther/PantherWebDebugger/README.md

 ####  Setting Breakpoints

    * Select the breakpoint type for which you need to set a breakpoint
    * If the type you choose is Any Jpl, provide a proc name in the location field, which is the name of your JPL procedure.
-Then you can proceed with the "Play Button or Step over button" to continue further.
+Then you can proceed with the "Play Button or Step over the button" to continue further.
-   * If the type you choose is a JPL Module you will have to provide the JPL file name for which you want to set a breakpoint in.
+   * If the type you choose is a JPL Module you will have to provide the JPL file name for which you want to set a breakpoint.
    * If you want to set a breakpoint in a proc, enter a JPL proc name in the location field
-   * If you need to set a breakpoint for a line number please enter a line number and Press enter.
+   * If you need to set a breakpoint for a line number please enter a line number and press enter.
    * To continue debugging, click on the Play or Step Over button.

 ####  Watching Data

- In this section you need to enter the name of a field/variable that you like to view its value.
+ In this section, you need to enter the name of a field/variable that you like to view its value.
    * Set a breakpoint, enter a variable name in the “Variables & Expressions” tab and click the Play button.
    * Tracing will stop at the breakpoint.
 Click the Step In button.
 As you trace the JPL, you will be able to view the value of that variable in this window.
-   * A “?” value indicates that the variable/jpl has no value.
+   * A “?” value indicates that the variable/JPL has no value.

 ####  NOTE: